SD2E/s3-user-guide/docs/configure_clients.md

 ## Minio Client

-Minio ships a very nice S3 client called [mc][1] that is compatible not only with Minio S3 but also Amazon's implementation.
-The current S3 service has been tested with client version [RELEASE.2017-10-14T00-51-16Z][2].
+Minio ships a very nice S3 client called [mc][1] that is compatible not only with Minio S3 but also Amazon's product.
+The current S3 service has been tested with client version [2019-01-10T00-38-22Z][2].
 Subsequent versions should work fine.
 Older releases may not.

 ### Configure

 ```
-mc config host add s3-demo-sd2e https://s3-data-upload.sd2e.org:9001 DBJKH5A9FITT0KRECU4U hNGUhiG\G8QC1zzJH91mOFushbcDMD1Yx1 s3v4
+mc config host add sd2e https://s3-data-upload.sd2e.org:9001 DBJKH5A9FITT0KRECU4U hNGUhiG\G8QC1zzJH91mOFushbcDMD1Yx1 s3v4
 ```

 Then, use the client as described in its [online guide][1].

 ## s3cmd

 [S3cmd][3] is a free command line tool and client for uploading, retrieving and managing data in Amazon S3 and other cloud storage service providers that use the S3 protocol.
 Due to its broad compatibility, expressive set of configuration and usage options, and performance, it is TACC's recommended scriptable S3 client.

 ### Configure

-Either run `s3cmd --configure` to invoke interactive (re)configuration tool or create a config file at the top level of your user directory resembling the following:
+Either run `s3cmd --configure` to invoke interactive (re)configuration tool or create a `~/.s3cfg` with the following format:

 ```
-host_base = s3-demo-sd2e.org:9001
+host_base = s3-data-upload.sd2e.org:9001
-host_bucket = s3-demo-sd2e.org:9001
+host_bucket = s3-data-upload.sd2e.org:9001
 bucket_location = us-east-1
 use_https = True
 signature_v2 = False